Determining the Winner in Alternating-Move Games: Introduction

 Schmidt introduced this family of games as a new geometric and dynamical tool for studying fundamental sets in Diophantine approximation, such as the set of badly approximable numbers.
 Although such sets are small in the measure-theoretic sense (having Lebesgue measure zero), they are invariant under many natural transformations, suggesting a different notion of largeness.

-The $\left(\alpha ,\beta \right)$-Schmidt game gave Schmidt a framework to formalize it.
-Schmidt called a set $S\subseteq X$ an \emph{$\alpha$-winning set}, if Player I has a winning strategy in the $\left(\alpha ,\beta \right)$-Schmidt game with a target set $S$, for every $\beta \in \left(0,1\right)$.
+The $\left(\alpha ,\beta \right)$-Schmidt game gave Schmidt a framework to formalize this notion of largeness.
+Schmidt called a set $S\subseteq X$ an \emph{$\alpha$-winning set} if Player I has a winning strategy in the $\left(\alpha ,\beta \right)$-Schmidt game with a target set $S$, for every $\beta \in \left(0,1\right)$.
 His key insight was that $\alpha $-winning sets have strong stability properties, such as density and full Hausdorff dimension.
 Furthermore, the class of $\alpha$-winning sets is closed under countable intersections.
 Among these results, Schmidt proved the following theorem.

-\begin{theorem}[\cite{Schmidt1965}, Corollary 1] Let $X$ be a Hilbert space, let $\alpha,\beta \in \left(0,1\right)$, and let $N(\beta)$ be such that every ball of radius $\rho $ in $X$ contains $N(\beta)$ balls of radius $\beta \cdot \rho $ with pairwise disjoint interiors, for every $\rho >0$.
+\begin{theorem}[\cite{Schmidt1966}, Corollary 1] Let $X$ be a Hilbert space, let $\alpha,\beta \in \left(0,1\right)$, and let $N(\beta)$ be such that every ball of radius $\rho $ in $X$ contains $N(\beta)$ balls of radius $\beta \cdot \rho $ with pairwise disjoint interiors, for every $\rho >0$.
 Let $S\subseteq X$ such that

-Then Player I does not have a winning strategy in the $\left(\alpha ,\beta \right)$-Schmidt game with target set $S$. \end{theorem} Combining Theorem~\ref{SchmidtHausdorff} with Martin's theorem \cite{Martin75Paper} and the Borel regularity of the Hausdorff dimension, we obtain that in the settings of Theorem~\ref{SchmidtHausdorff}, Player II has a winning strategy in the $\left(\alpha ,\beta \right)$-Schmidt game with target set $S$.
+Then Player I does not have a winning strategy in the $\left(\alpha ,\beta \right)$-Schmidt game with target set $S$. \end{theorem} Combining Theorem~\ref{SchmidtHausdorff} with Martin's theorem \cite{Martin75Paper} and the Borel regularity of the Hausdorff dimension, we obtain that in the setting of Theorem~\ref{SchmidtHausdorff}, Player II has a winning strategy in the $\left(\alpha ,\beta \right)$-Schmidt game with target set $S$.

 From a topological point of view, win-lose alternating-move games on trees can be interpreted as Schmidt games on the metric space corresponding to the tree's canopy, where at each stage a player chooses a closed ball contained in the previously chosen one.
-In this sense, Schmidt games on general complete doubling\footnote{A complete doubling metric space is a complete metric space with a constant $D\in\N\setminus\{0\}$ such that for every radius $r\in(0,\infty)$ and every point $x\in X$, the closed ball $\closedb(x,r)$ can be covered by at most $D$ closed balls of radius $\tfrac{r}{2}$.} metric spaces can be viewed as a generalization of win-lose alternating-move games on trees.
+In this sense, Schmidt games on general complete metric spaces can be viewed as a generalization of win-lose alternating-move games on trees.